Much more work needed in Iran nuclear talks despite progress, EU says | Law-Order

 Much more work needed in Iran nuclear talks despite progress, EU says

-Iran and world powers have made headway in talks to save the 2015 nuclear accord though much more work is needed, a senior European Union official said on Tuesday, with meetings to resume next week after consultations in their respective capitals.
+Iran and world powers have made headway in talks to save the 2015 nuclear accord, although much more work is needed, a senior European Union official said on Tuesday, with meetings to resume next week after consultations in their respective capitals.

 "Progress made over the last two weeks," European External Action Service Deputy Secretary General Enrique Mora said on Twitter.
 "But much more hard work needed.
 Third expert group was created to address sequencing issues."
 The talks, aimed at bringing Iran and the United States back into compliance with the nuclear deal will pick up again next week based on progress achieved so far, Russian and Chinese officials said earlier on Tuesday.